Fun Things to do in Connecticut – Part II

 • Coloring with crayons in Adult coloring books

 True story: I recall about 17 years ago watching a Paid Program on TV one sleepless night and the next thing I know a Softub arrives at my front door.
-I ordered the Softub because I was still working in the same highly competitive stressful industry I work in today so I figured it would be nice to come home from a super long day of work and soak in a tub that’s not in my bathroom (smile).
-I enjoyed my Softub for about 5 years and only sold it because I was selling my home in Westville and looking to downsize…
+I ordered the Softub because I was still working in the same highly competitive stressful broadcast industry I work in today so I figured it would be nice to come home from a super long day of work and soak in a tub that’s not in my bathroom (smile).
+I enjoyed my Softub which I had installed on my 3 season porch for about 5 years and only sold it because I was selling my home in Westville, CT and looking to downsize…

 Here are some of the reasons why I initially purchased it: